moe-attack/moe-attack/README.md

 * 🏤 He studies in one of the best University in Australia!
 * 💻 He interned in a Big-4 consulting firm for 6 months!
 Career driven!
 * ❤️ He volunteered many times for good causes!
 Friendly and helpful!
-* ✈️ He grew up in many different countries!
-Man is International!
-* ✳️ He is fluent in 2 languages, and can read one language well!
-Bilingual!
-* 💂‍♂️ He served his country as a military personnel for 2 years!
-Respect!

 ## What does this guy knows❓
 From a technical perspective, Jimmy is proficient in: